gdesmott/gst-log-parser/README.md

 # gst-log-parser [![Build Status](https://travis-ci.org/gdesmott/gst-log-parser.svg?branch=master)](https://travis-ci.org/gdesmott/gst-log-parser)
 Simple Rust library to parse GStreamer logs.

-See [the examples](https://github.com/gdesmott/gst-log-parser/tree/master/src/bin) demonstrating how to use it.
+See [the examples](https://github.com/gdesmott/gst-log-parser/tree/master/examples) demonstrating how to use it.

 ## Quick start

 - [Install Rust](https://www.rust-lang.org/en-US/install.html) if needed
 - `cargo build --release`
-- Parsing tools can be executed using `cargo run --release --bin` and are also available in `target/release/`
+- Parsing tools can be executed using `cargo run --release --example` and are also available in `target/release/examples/`

 ## Tools

-`src/bin` contains a few log parsers.
+`examples` contains a few log parsers.
 They can be used as examples demonstrating how to use this crate but also should be useful when debugging specific issues.

 ### flow